kishorekanumalla/ripple-challenge/README.md

-# THIS IS PAYMENT TRANSACTION API - BUILT on Swagger LAYOUT with SPRING BOOT Technology
+# THIS IS PAYMENT TRANSACTION API - BUILT on Swagger LAYOUT with SPRING BOOT Technology2

 ## Overview